the 2023 SERIES

 Two purposes will guide the program:

-Purpose 1) To develop in young people the discernment necessary to understand dramatic film narratives.
+1) To develop in young people the discernment necessary to understand dramatic film narratives.
 Because movies employ so many senses, classic films are among the most powerful genres of visual storytelling.
-The program will share with young people classic movies, made by recognized masters of the film medium, as they were meant to be seen, in community, on the big screen; guided discussions of these great films promises to make this exciting and memorable film study program.
+The program will introduce young people classic movies, made by recognized masters of the film medium.

-Purpose 2) to challenge young people to analyze dramatic film narratives employing prototypical ethical truths.
+2) to challenge young people to analyze dramatic film narratives and hone critical thinking skills.
 Every dramatic narrative is, in its essence, a story of redemption.
 Great stories incorporate an introduction, a protagonist, an antagonist, and some form of conflict.
 Great stories conclude when these conflicts are resolved.
 This general narrative model is followed, in various forms, in nearly every classic film made during Hollywood’s Golden Age.
-Conflict resolution in classic films is characterized by selflessness, virtue and good being rewarded; selfishness, vice and evil are thwarted.

 EDUCATIONAL GUIDES/EXPANDED STUDY

-A special program will be made available for Homeschoolers to document program completion as a drama and/or film appreciation elective.
+A special program will be made available for Homeschoolers or independent study to document program completion as a drama and/or film appreciation elective.

-The program is based on the life’s work of Dr. Onalee McGraw, founder of the Educational Guidance Institute (EGI).
-Dr. McGraw’s Classic Film study guides have been used successfully with audiences of young people around the nation from widely diverse demographic backgrounds and cultural experiences.
-If you would like more information on bringing a group or class and utilize the guided curriculum please contact Jon Mosier for more information: Classicstudy@coronadofilm.com
+The discussion guides are drawn from Dr. Onalee McGraw, founder of the Educational Guidance Institute (EGI) and a former educator.
+She has been featured on Turner Classic Movies, and her Classic Film study guides have been used successfully with audiences of young people around the nation from widely diverse demographic backgrounds and cultural experiences.
+If you would like more information on bringing a group or class and utilize the guided curriculum please contact Jon Mosier for more information: Classicstudy@coronadofilm.com .

 ABOUT JON MOSIER Director of the Classic Student Program.